 The other big HUAWEI device from 2019 was the Mate 30 Pro.
 In our review, we noted its exquisite design and excellent camera, but the lack of Google apps overshadowed what would’ve been a brilliant release.
 HUAWEI put up a brave face and acted like nothing was amiss, but in the end, the Mate 30 Pro was effectively shut out of Europe and other markets outside of China.
 HUAWEI did eventually release the phone in some parts of Europe, but in limited numbers and without any serious marketing.

 The big questions of 2020

-Some big, big questions loom over Huawei at the beginning of 2020.
+Some big, big questions loom over HUAWEI in 2020.
 Will the US ban continue indefinitely?
-If it won’t, will Huawei try to go back to the pre-ban status quo?
+If it won’t, will HUAWEI try to go back to the pre-ban status quo?
 And what will the long-term consequences be?

 We can’t really predict what’s going to happen with the US ban.
 The US Department of Commerce has considered expanding it, by banning exports of products that contain as little as 10% US technology, down from 25% currently.
 Ironically, the plan was shelved at the request of the Defense Department, which worried about its high impact on US businesses.

 The reason Commerce wanted more restrictions is HUAWEI’s ability to source components from outside of the US.
 The ban is not as effective as the US government would’ve wanted.
 While HUAWEI seems to have all the hardware components it needs, software remains a problem.
 Google’s app suite and Mobile Services (which many third-party Android apps rely on) is the single biggest thing HUAWEI still needs.
 That’s one plausible reason why Google hasn’t received an exemption from the ban, while Microsoft has.